| |

 and emblazoned with mullets or five-pointed stars, corresponding

 in number to that of the Confederate States."
+The nickname "stainless" referred

 to the pure white field.
 The flag act of 1864 did not state